Wine and Roses: Production

 The episode includes an extreme close-up of an ant crawling on the finger of a dead body.
 Cinematographer Marshall Adams said the "ant was not being cooperative at all.
 He was the clumsiest ant I've ever seen.
 He was falling off the finger.
 He couldn't hold on.
 And then, all of a sudden, everything just happened to land perfectly in one take."
 Later on in the episode, Nacho (played by Michael Mando) hides in a pipe tunnel and drinks from the water coming out of it.
 The crew used an area behind the production studio to film the scene because a natural road was already built there.
 They dug the hole and put the pipe in it themselves, making sure it was sterilized and regularly cleaned.
 Adams said they had to be careful in making sure they were not leaving any dirt in the water so Mando could drink from it.
 A shot of Jimmy's bag going through a metal detector was filmed with a Blackmagic Pocket Cinema Camera.
 "The gaffer actually had to put a little green light in there, but it literally was strapping a monitor and a cable so that we could watch it go through," Adams said.
 The restaurant where Jimmy and Kim converse, El Camino Dining Room, is a real location and a nod to the Breaking Bad sequel film El Camino: A Breaking Bad Movie (2019).
 During post-production, editing for the episode was completed by Joey Reinisch in his first solo editing credit on television.

+In the scene where Nacho enters a motel in Mexico, a woman can be seen watching an episode of Casados con hijos, the Argentine version of the sitcom Married... with Children, featuring actors Darío and Luisana Lopilato, despite "Wine and Roses" taking place in 2004 and Casados con hijos not premiering until 2005.